top of page

 Teacher, Ethics and Diversity & Inclusion at the Amsterdam University of Applied Sciences

-Next to my role as Researcher at INC, I work as a teacher at the Communication and Multimedia Design program at the Amsterdam University of Applied Sciences.
-I am involved in the Speculative Design and Designing the City for All electives, where I help students to think more theoretical about their digital designs and to reflect on their own bias, in the context of the society they live in and the future they would like to see.
-I also counsel students with their graduation projects.
-In addition to my role as a teacher, I am also a member of the university's Research Ethics Committee and I take part in a couple of Diversity & Inclusion workgroups.
+Next to my role as Researcher at INC, I work as a teacher at the Communication and Multimedia Design program at the Amsterdam University of Applied Sciences, where I help students to critically reflect on their digital designs, in the context of the society they live in and the future they would like to see.
+I am also a member of the university's Research Ethics Committee and I take part in a couple of Diversity & Inclusion workgroups.

 Academic Background & Volunteer Work

-I have a background in both Media Studies and Philosophy (BA, pre-MA and MA at the University of Amsterdam).
+I have a background in both Media Studies and Philosophy, through a BA, pre-MA and MA at the University of Amsterdam.

 During the Amsterdam City Council elections in 2022, I supported the Amsterdam BIJ1 communication team as a volunteer during the campaign.
-I was responsible for interviewing the first six candidates.
-This resulted in intimate video portraits and articles on the website.
 In the past, I have also volunteered for organizations such as Amnesty International NL, Voedselbank Amsterdam, and Rode Kruis Amsterdam.

 Culture & Society Copywriter